argv-minus-one/gzdoom-use-to-pickup/README.md

 ## Usage

 Just load this into GZDoom with your favorite mods.
-This should work with (almost?) everything.
+It's not mod- or game-specific.

 It works with multiplayer in theory, though I haven't had a chance to test that.

+There will probably be conflicts with some other mods.
+Be sure to open an issue (or, better yet, a PR) if you find one.

 ## Options